 Think about your friends, family, and partner.
 Who is MOST LIKELY to want to work out with you, and actually keep up?
 Set a reminder to ask them, or send a text, or call them RIGHT NOW!

 3. Find an accountability person or app

 This works especially well if this person or app is the gatekeeper to a reward, and is strict.
 For your own sake, of course.
 I use the MyFitnessPal app to track a ton of stuff, but also like that once you start using it, it gives you reminders for things like working out, or even tracking your meals.

 There are also apps that will either pay you for putting in the work for your fitness goals, AND take money away when you slack on them!
 Dietbet and Achievement are 2 that do this or something similar.

 And if you choose a person to be accountable to, that person doesn’t necessarily have to be working out with you.
 They can simply be the person who’s agreed to stay on your butt about doing your workouts every day.
 And again–you can do the same for them!

-ACTION –> Think about your personality type.
+Think about your personality type.
 Can you be trusted with the reward?
 If not, find a gatekeeper person to be accountable to.
-If you can, start searching for apps in your app store, or even Google it, to find the perfect app to give you reminders and keep you going!
+Start searching for apps in your app store, or even Google it, to find the perfect app to give you reminders and keep you going!

 4. Use a Tracker